Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Theorems -- : uniqueness of the unbounded cluster

-Remark \ref{rem:otherK} and the lines preceding \eqref{eq:writeallintersect} yield that the last event in (\ref{eq:writeallintersect}) has positive probability and consequently, so does $E_R(0)$.
-From now on, the proof works similarly as the proof in Section \ref{S5.2.2}.
+Hence, Remark \ref{rem:otherK} and a short decomposition argument yield that the last event in (\ref{eq:writeallintersect}) has positive probability for $R$ large enough.
+Consequently, so does $E_R(2Rz)$.
+From now on, the proof works similarly as that of Section \ref{S5.2.2}.
 Thus, to avoid repetitions we just point out the differences with the proof in Section \ref{S5.2.2}.\\

 The identification done in {\bf STEP 2.} of Section \ref{S5.2.2} has to be changed.
-For each $z\in\Z^d$, we replace the Poisson point inside $\mathcal{B}_\infty(2Rz,R)$ that was used to connect the ``external'' clusters by what we call an \emph{intersection point}, which is just an arbitrarily chosen point $\tilde{z}\in \cB_{\infty}(2Rz,R)$ contained in all the clusters.
-Finally, at the moment of applying Lemma \ref{lem:counting}, we consider
+For each $z\in\Z^d$, we replace the Poisson point inside $\pazocal{B}_\infty(2Rz,R)$ that was used to connect the ``external'' clusters by what we call an \emph{intersection point}.
+This point is just an arbitrarily chosen point $\tilde{z}\in \cB_{\infty}(2Rz,R)$ contained in all the clusters.
+The collection of such points $\tilde{z}$ constitute the set $\pazocal{R}$ in the present case.
+Finally, at the moment of applying Lemma \ref{lem:counting}, we define

 and